NorSC Conference 2026: Stepping Forward

 For a periodic listing of events about Black history in the Hudson Valley, follow The Path, published by the African American Archives of Columbia County.
 Contact them at thepathhv@gmail.com.

 Oh, Freedom!
-Project
+ProjecT

 Oh, Freedom!
 Quilting Project

 The Oh, Freedom!
 Quilting Project is currently in session and looking for those interested in contributing to a community quilt!
 For more information, contact ohfreedomquilting@gmail.com.
+The project is supported in part by the Vassar College Good Neighbors Partnership and the Dutchess and Putnam Community Grants Funds of the Community Foundations of the Hudson Valley.

 Historical society of the nY courts